-Both of the adjustments probably looks like this.
+Both of the adjustments probably look like this.

-They should have the same amount of threads showing.
+They should have the same amount of threads on each carb adjuster as in Photo #17.
 If not, then one cable “inner wire” is too long.
 You can tolerate some difference, but if you find one adjuster all of the way down and the other one almost out of threads, buy new cables.

-They should look like this, so for a good starting point, adjust them till they do.
+They should look as shown in photo #18.
+For a good starting point, adjust them till they do.
 Notice the gap between the knurled adjuster and the locking nut.
-I like to have one thread up from the bottom, it gives me some “play” room.
+I like to have one thread up from the bottom.
+It gives me some “play” room.
 More on this later.
-I would consider them ideal of they both look like this.
+I would consider them ideal if they both look like this.